julie-ng/cloud-architecture-review/content/guide/requirements/factors/dr-redeploy.md

 ---
 title: I will redeploy
-description: If a data center region goes down, I will re-deploy to another region.
+description: I will re-deploy to another region.
 complexity:  10
 security: 0
 cost: 1